 SBCS offers a child development program that extends from infants to 12 years of age.
 It is located on the lower level at the north end of the school.
 Child Care has its own entrance.
-However, it is also accessible through the front doors of the school.
 It is open all year with the following exceptions: New Year's Day, Good Friday, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Eve, and Christmas Day.